-Right after that both sides of parents joined in the Gujrati ceremony to connect the couple.
-With a ceremonial thread that symbolizes moment when both sides of the families come together.
+Right after that, both sides of parents joined the Gujrati ceremony to connect the couple.
+With a ceremonial thread that symbolizes moment when both sides of the family come together.

 Pandit ji explained the significance in English of tying a knot in Gujrati Hindu weddings.
-Sisters were invited to come tie a knot before the couple go around sacred fire.
+Sisters were invited to come to tie a knot before the couple goes around the sacred fire.

-Fire was setup right in the middle of the gazebo.
-Now Sonia’s brothers were invited next to take part of the ceremony.
-As Sonia took the lead with Anil to go the sacred fire.
+The fire was set up right in the middle of the gazebo.
+Now Sonia’s brothers were invited next to take part in the ceremony.
+Sonia took the lead with Anil to go the sacred fire.

 Guests were able to witness this beautiful couple getting married at the Royal Ambassador.
 Seeing the whole scene was very blissful at this outdoor Hindu ceremony.